bthate/genocide/docs/index.rst

 I hope you can stop the above mentioned crimes the king of the netherlands and his government are doing.

-To the king
+to the king
 ===========

 .. image:: informed.jpg

-From the king
+from the king
 =============

 .. image:: opdehoogte.jpg

-From the prosecutor
+from the prosecutor
 ===================

 .. image:: OTP2.png